PhazeRoOman/thawani-for-woocommerce/.github/ISSUE_TEMPLATE.md

 ### This issue addresses:
 - [ ] A Bug in the plugin
-- [ ] A suggestion for improvment
+- [ ] A suggestion for improvement

 <!--
-Remove unnecessary Secion Bug or Suggestion
+Remove unnecessary Section Bug or Suggestion
 Please Include correct labeling
 -->